maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 NOTE: IE 6 does not support max-width, you will need to use `width: 100%` and follow the directions [in this article][article].

 But still, this isn't the silver bullet I'm looking for.
-One thing you need to consider is that in a smart phone, although the image will resize to its container, it's still larger than necessary and consume unnecessary bandwidth.
-In mobile bandwidth is at a premium so wherever we can save on bandwidth we improve the user experience.
+One thing you need to consider is that in a smart phone, although the image will resize to its container, it's still larger than necessary and will consume bandwidth.
+In mobile bandwidth comes at a premium so wherever we can save on bandwidth we improve the user experience.

+One possible solution is to serve a completely different lighter image for smaller screens using the CSS background property:

+    .images-container
+      background: image-url("icons/devices-100px.png") 0 0 no-repeat

+      @include breakpoint(m)
+        background: image-url("icons/devices-200px.png") 0 0 no-repeat

+      @include breakpoint(l)
+      background: image-url("icons/devices-350px.png") 0 0 no-repeat

+The beauty of this method comes in the bandwidth savings, but the drawback is the need to create multiple images.

 [Chapter 7]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/chp7-susy.md#susy
 [Appendix 2]:           https://github.com/maxxiimo/the-front-end-manifesto/blob/master/appendices.md#appendix-2